jacobyhsi/TabUnite/README.md

 # TabUnite: Efficient Encoding Schemes for Flow and Diffusion Tabular Generative Models
-Official Implementation of the Paper - TabUnite: An Efficient Encoding Framework for Tabular Data Generation.
+Official Implementation of the Paper - TabUnite: Efficient Encoding Schemes for Flow and Diffusion Tabular Generative Models.

 ## Usage